How to choose the right project management software

 2. Clarify technical requirements

 The already existing technical infrastructure is of course also an important factor in the selection of your suitable project management software solution.
 It is best to clarify whether the software should be installed on your own hardware (on-premise) or whether it can be used in the cloud before you start your research.
-You should also consider which interfaces to already existing software are necessary.
+You should also consider which interfaces to existing software are necessary.
 If, for example, the project management software is supposed to use data from Excel or from your ERP system or to transfer project-specific data to other systems, you should know this in advance.

 The capacities of your IT department are also an important aspect here – can your IT make necessary adjustments to the software itself and does it have the capacity to take care of the administration of the software?
 Or would it be better if the software manufacturer took over and you rented the software according to the software-as-a-service principle (SaaS)?